 HTML Escape / Unescape

-Convert HTML special characters to entities and back to prevent rendering issues and XSS vulnerabilities.
+Convert HTML special characters to entities and back to prevent XSS issues.

 You can also drag and drop a text/HTML file here